China is quickly moving to establish ties with the Taliban as the U.S. has nearly completed its withdrawal from Afghanistan.

 In 2006, the U.S. captured 22 Uighur fighters from Afghanistan who had ties to al-Qaeda.
 They were sent to Guantanamo Bay and held between five to seven years with no trial.
 A federal judge ordered them to be released in the United States since they couldn’t return to China because of the country’s dismal human rights record against the Uighurs.

 The Chinese have detained more than one million Uighurs, using them as forced labor.
-They have been accused of genocide against the Uighur people and other Muslim ethnic groups in the northwestern region of Xinjiang.
+China has been accused of genocide against the Uighur people and other Muslim ethnic groups in the northwestern region of Xinjiang.
 The U.S. Secretary of State, Antony Blinken, has said that China is committing “genocide and crimes against humanity.”

 “[The] delegation assured China that they will not allow anyone to use Afghan soil against China,” the Taliban spokesman said.
-“China also reiterated its commitment of continuation of their assistance with Afghans and said they will not interfere in Afghanistan’s issues but will help to solve the problems and restoration of peace in the country.”
+“China also reiterated its commitment of continuation of their assistance with Afghans and said they will not interfere in Afghanistan’s issues but will help to solve the problems and restoration of peace in the country,” he added.

 With this move the Chinese are putting their support firmly behind the Taliban who they feel will win control over Afghanistan.